But where do you begin?

 - Cost – I’ve been quoted over £500 for the hire of a venue for an evening before any catering costs for the evening.

-If your still struggling for a venue that has a technical background then ask at your local Pubs & hotels what their function room hire costs are – some of them can be quite cheap and pubs especially are good as they will sometimes do reduced rates on food and drinks for the User Groups – so win win – Note this is what we do for the Yorkshire PowerShell User Group as do many other UK User Groups.
+If you’re still struggling for a venue that has a technical background then ask at your local Pubs & hotels what their function room hire costs are – some of them can be quite cheap and pubs especially are good as they will sometimes do reduced rates on food and drinks for the User Groups – so win-win – Note this is what we do for the Yorkshire PowerShell User Group as do many other UK User Groups.

 This can then be the next most difficult thing to get sorted when your getting the group off the ground so I’ll be honest here and tell you it straight.
 Be very prepared to be the only speaker.
 This is of course if in talking to the people in line with trying to get a venue you were unable to get any of them to commit to being a speaker as well, especially MVP’s and other local companies.